-Ever built a cross-platform mobile multiplayer game in Unity and wanted to add in some group video chat capabilities?
+Ever built a cross-platform mobile multiplayer game in Unity and wanted to add in some custom group video chat capabilities?
 If you answered yes, first let me tip my hat to you because that’s a big task!
-If you answered no (or yes but are still interested) today is your lucky day!
-I will spend some time explaining how to easily add cross-platform video chat to your existing Unity project.
+If you answered no (or yes but are still interested in Unity voice chat as you play), today is your lucky day!
+I will spend some time explaining how to easily add cross-platform video communication to your existing Unity project.

-For those that don’t have a multiplayer game but are still interested?
-Well don’t worry because you’ve come to the right place.
+For those that don’t have a multiplayer game but are still interested in Unity multiplayer chat?
+Well, don’t worry because you’ve come to the right place.
 I chose to use a pre-built Tanks!!! reference project (based on Unity’s popular Tanks tutorial) which has a nice set of video tutorials for those interested in learning more about the game build.

-Before we get started, there are a few prerequisites for anyone reading this article.
+Before we get started on building Unity voice chat for multiplayer platforms, there are a few prerequisites for anyone reading this article.

 - Unity and a Unity Developer account